couchbase/couchbase-ruby-client/README.markdown

 USAGE
 =====

-First of all you need load library:
+First of all you need to load library:

     gem 'couchbase-ruby-client'
     require 'couchbase'